If you’re lucky enough to have an outdoor space larger than a fire escape in NYC, it’s time to prep your backyard for the warm-weather months.

 1) Go wild

-Although the temptation might be to cultivate manicured lawns and neat flower beds, letting a patch of your garden grow spontaneously is actually very good for the environment.
+You may need a lawn fertilizer service to cultivate manicured lawns and neat flower beds.
+Alternatively, you may let a patch of your garden grow spontaneously is actually very good for the environment.
 Wild flowers, plants and shrubs are havens for vital wildlife such as birds and insects, and bees in particular.
 Bees play an essential role in human health, but our increasing use of chemical-laden pesticides in gardens has put them at risk.

 Try to resist the urge to trim and spray, and let nature take its course.